- “Do you remember the Kooch we got married right after?” Jamshid asked.

 A Typical Day on a Nomadic Migration

-Each day, their journey begins at dawn, with a long train of people and animals walking through the narrow passes of the hills and mountains.
+Each day, the journey begins at dawn, with a long train of people and animals walking through the narrow passes of the hills and mountains.

 If it rains, the nomads have to stop and wait for it to pass.
 If their tents get wet, they’ll have to wait for it to dry or it’ll be too heavy for the animals to carry.

-Can you imagine what happens when suddenly your donkey refuses to go any further?
-When these donkeys are carrying your home!
+Can you imagine what happens when your donkey suddenly refuses to go any further?
+Especially when these donkeys are carrying your home!
 Therefore, there has to be a strong connection between the animal and its owner.
 So, frequently, the needs of this large number of animals dictate the journey rather than the comfort of the tribe itself.
-As the day draws to a close, the many families pitch their tents to recreate a small village or mal.
+As the day draws to a close, many families pitch their tents to recreate a small village or mal.